#VanLife, a 6-day camping trip on the North Carolina coast, April 2021

 Bellamy Mansion ⇩

-We had a nice lunch on the boardwalk along the river, featuring fried green tomatoes - something this northerner cannot successfully make (but will keep trying).
+We had a nice lunch on the boardwalk along the river, featuring fried green tomatoes, which is something this northerner cannot successfully make (but will keep trying).
 Back at camp we had another happy hour with a view and a successful dinner from our tiny kitchen.

 The next morning we set out for Topsail Island, a 26-mile long barrier island that could be described as Outer Banks Lite.
 In a good, low-key way.